carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 Is there anything else that you would want to do before using this to price a house?

 **Are the models reusable?**
 We use supervised learning to build our model, but the goal is to this be used in transfer learning – that someone else takes our model, and apply it to their problem.

 ### What is the difference between a machine learning algorithm and “normal” algorithm?

 Normal algorithm:
 Let’s say you are doing an experiment, and you need to mix up some solutions.
 You have all the ingredients, you have the “recipe” or the proportions, and you follow the recipe to get a solution.
+ML algorithm:
-However, in ML algorithm – you are given the ingredients and the final solution, but you don’t know the recipe.
+You are given the ingredients and the final solution, but you don’t know the recipe.
 So, what you need to do it to find the “fitting” of the ingredients, that would result in your solution.

 {% include links.md %}